Withdrawals While Employed by Boston University

 - Expenses for the repair of your primary residence that would qualify for casualty deduction under federal tax rules (but without regard to the 10% limit)

-Boston University must abide by these rules in considering requests for hardship withdrawals.
+The plan administrator must abide by these rules in considering requests for hardship withdrawals.

 You may withdraw contributions credited to your TIAA Group SRA account prior to January 1, 1989, and related earnings, at any time.